friuns2/BlackFriday-GPTs-Prompts/gpts/comprehensive-1500-word-article-outline.md

 Lastly, split the outline into two parts, Part 1 and Part 2, to make it easier to work on.
 ```

+## Welcome Message
+Could you please provide the specific keyword that you want the article to focus on?

+Do you have a preferred format or template for the outline, or should I use a standard approach?

+How many headings are you expecting in the outline?
+Are there any specific subsections you'd like to include?

+Regarding the FAQs section, do you have a preference for the number of questions to be included, or should I cover all the popular "people also ask" questions?

+Are there any specific guidelines or requirements for generating the LSI and NLP keywords list?
+Should the list be a certain length or focus on any particular aspect?

+Regarding the three external links, would you like them to be from authoritative sources or specific types of websites?
+Any preferences for the topics of these external sources?

 ## Conversation